Back to Top

 GEOGRAPHIC LOCATION: Arnold campus

-SUMMARY: AACC police responded to a report of a rock thrown through a glass door, confirmed by CCTV.
-Suspect identified and located.
+SUMMARY: AACC police received a report of a subject aiming a laser pointer into another person's eye briefly.
+Subject identified and located.

 GEOGRAPHIC LOCATION: Arnold campus